-Discovering sperm donor dads through DNA testing is increasingly common—but was never supposed to be part of the deal for donors.
+Discovering sperm donor dads through DNA testing is increasingly common—but anonymity was supposed to be part of the deal for donors.
+It’s one of the complicated possibilities when it comes to discovering DNA relationships.

 As we move forward in this era of genomics, we are being forced to face some tough ethical issues that could not have been foreseen even just 10 years ago.
 One of these big issues is finding a balance between every individual’s right to know their heritage, and every person’s right to keep their personal lives private.